vorahardik7/patronus-ai/README.md

 - **AI-Powered Analysis**: Automatically extract key points, relevant tags, and generate meeting titles using GPT-4o.
 - **Advanced Search**: Find information by drug name, doctor, keywords, or tags with a powerful search engine backed by Supabase.
 - **Daily Audio Summaries**: Get AI-generated audio summaries of your daily meetings using OpenAI's TTS API.
+- **AI Agent for Summaries**: Ask the AI Agent any questions or doubts about todays summaries.
 - **Clinical Research Integration**: Automatically link discussions to relevant clinical trials through the ClinicalTrials.gov API.
 - **Tag-Based Organization**: Categorize meetings with auto-generated tags for easy discovery and retrieval.